 If you have questions about placement or about where to begin, please schedule an appointment with the Undergraduate Advisor for Spanish and Portuguese using the button below.

 New to the Language?

-If you've never studied Spanish or Portuguese before, just sign up for SPAN 101 or PORT 101.
+If you've never studied Spanish or Portuguese before, you will want to start with SPAN 101 (placement exam results still required) or PORT 101.
 Most Spanish and Portuguese courses are offered in Fall, Spring, and Summer sessions so you can begin your language sequence at any time.